-- 2) Intangible assets other than leased assets - : Intangible assets, except those for which the useful life is not determined, are amortized using the straight-line method over their estimated useful lives as follows. - Software: 5 years
+2) Intangible assets

+- : Intangible assets, except those for which the useful life is not determined, are amortized using the straight-line method over their estimated useful lives as follows. - Software: 5 years

 Estimated useful lives, residual values and amortization methods are reviewed at each fiscal year-end, and any changes are applied prospectively as changes in accounting estimates.